SFGLab/ChromMovie/README.md

 * `struct_XX_resYYY_init.cif` - `.cif` file containing merged information about the initial structure at each resolution of the simulation (after initial energy minimization).
 * `struct_XX_resYYY_ready.cif` - `.cif` file containing merged information about the final structure at each resolution of the simulation.
 * `frames_cif` - Folder containing all of the structures in `.cif` format for different steps and frames of the simulation and the lowest of the resolutions of the simulation.
-* `frames_npy` - Folder containing contact heatmaps in `.npy` format created from the input contact data for the lowest of the resolutions of the simulation.
+* `frames_npy` - Folder containing contact heatmaps in `.npy` format created from the input contact data for all of the resolutions of the simulation.

 ## Simulation Arguments